COLVER PRESBYTERIAN CHURCH

 As Christ’s disciples, we offer ourselves as living sacrifices, giving of our time and talents, sharing our faith, supporting missions, and serving our neighbors and community.
 Join us, that together Christ’s transforming Spirit will come alive in and through us.

-Election Day Soup/Bake Sale—The women’s association sells soup and donated baked goods on election day.
-The proceeds benefit the work of the women’s association.
+Election Day Bake Sale—The church sells baked goods on election day.

 Our Church History